codio-templates/processing-demo/.guides/content/Introduction-to-Objects-Lab-5-3445.md

 ### Add the Likes

 The attribute `likes` is an integer.
 In order to add this value to a `JLabel`, you need to convert it to a string with the `String.valueOf` method.
 Set the font to plain.
-Then add the label to `likesPanel` and the `likesPanel` to the `infoPanel`..
+Then add the label to `likesPanel` and the `likesPanel` to the `infoPanel`.

 ```java
     // create heart image